 New methods, techniques or systems

 While users naturally want statistics to be comparable over time, the things we measure and our sources of information are continually changing.
 The methods, techniques and systems we use must keep pace.

 For example, new methodology on measuring drinking habits introduced in 2007 reflected the fact that the average glass of wine now contains more alcohol (a glass of wine is now considered to be 2 units rather than 1).
 If we simply went on assuming that the alcoholic strength of wines never changes, or that the popularity of a large glass of wine hasn't grown over the years, then statistics on drinking habits would become inaccurate.

 While stable methods, systems and techniques ensure comparability over the life of a statistical series, revisions ensure that the statistics more accurately reflect reality in a rapidly changing world.

-Before we make changes that affect, for example, coverage, definitions or methods, we consult users in line with the Code of Practice for Official Statistics (protocol 1, practice 7).
-If a proposed revision affects time series data, we make consistent historical data available where possible (principle 4, practice 7).
+Before we make changes that affect, for example, coverage, definitions or methods, we consult users in line with the Code of Practice for Official Statistics (Protocol 1, Practice 7).
+If a proposed revision affects time series data, we make consistent historical data available where possible (Principle 4, Practice 7).

-Rebasing does not mean that the underlying data from which the re-referenced index is calculated have been revised.
+Rebasing does not mean that the underlying data from which the re-referenced index is calculated has been revised.
 It simply means that the previously published statistical series will be made available on the new basis.
 Rebasing allows an index to remain relevant and accurate.